 The Library has enacted social distancing guidelines that limits the number of people in the building, as well as the amount of time they may spend; thus, we ask researchers to limit their visit to two hours or less.
 Walk in appointments are not allowed.

 We have enhanced our cleaning and collections handling procedures for your safety.
 Notes may be taken with computers, handheld devices, or pencil and paper, and we ask that you limit what you bring into the reading room.
 In order to maintain social distancing we advise against bringing unaccompanied children and guests.
-Library restrooms are unavailable at this time.
-Payments for photocopies and printouts must be made by check; we cannot accept cash.

 The History and Genealogy Center holds an exceptional collection of material documenting New Jersey and early American history, including publications, maps, historical newspapers, photographs and postcards, original manuscript and archival material, rare books, fine art, and prints.
 Most manuscript collections have online finding aids that provide detailed descriptions of the records, and our other collections can be searched through the Library’s catalog and indices.